Chenhao-Huang/Data61_Reducing-Ranging-Error-of-Pass-Loss-Model-in-Indoor-Localisation-Using-Clustering-Analysis/README.md

 graphDrawing.m draws the Probability Density Function (PDF) of which cluster does one transmitter and receiver pairs belongs to.

-If you are interested in this project, do not hesitate to contact me via email: chenhao.tony.huang@gmail.com
+If you are interested in this project, do not hesitate to contact me via email: chenhao.huang@sydney.edu.au

 Thanks!